We all feel better after a Snooze!

 • has an extra pair of straps

-The SnoozeShade Plus works as a sleep-aid but also as a an adaptable sun-shade.
-It still has the sneak-a-peek zip which is now horizontal as opposed to the vertical zip on the original SnoozeShade.
-There is a large viewing panel which creates a blackout shade when your little one is sleeping or can be rolled back and secured to allow them to look out when awake yet still protected from the sun’s harmful rays.
+The SnoozeShade Plus works as a sleep aid and an adaptable sun shade.
+It still has the sneak-a-peek zip, which is now horizontal as opposed to the vertical zip on the original SnoozeShade.
+There is a large viewing panel that creates a blackout shade when your little one is sleeping.
+It can also be rolled back and secured to allow them to look out when awake yet still protected from the sun’s harmful rays.
 The viewing panel has UPF5 rating which means protection of 80% of UVA and UVB rays, the rest of the shade is UPF50+ (when the viewing panel is closed the UPF50+ applies to the entire SnoozeShade Plus.

-I have used the SnoozeShade Plus every time I have been out with Beanie Boy on a Phil & Teds Sport Double, a Stokke Xplory, Maxi-Cosi Noa and a Petit Star Zia and it has fitted really well on all of them.
-I had to adapt it slightly on the Xplory when in parent facing position by opening the viewing panel and sliding that around the steering column.
-I also wasn’t able to use most of the straps but it didn’t affect how well it worked at all.
-I just peak in from the sides when he is sleeping or waiting until I see his feet kicking to see that he is awake!
+I have used the SnoozeShade Plus every time I have been out with Beanie Boy on a Phil & Teds Sport Double, a Stokke Xplory, Maxi-Cosi Noa and a Petit Star Zia, and it has fitted really well on all of them.
+I had to adapt it slightly on the Xplory when in the parent-facing position by opening the viewing panel and sliding it around the steering column.
+I also wasn’t able to use most of the straps, but it didn’t affect how well it worked.
+I just peek in from the sides when he is sleeping or waiting until I see his feet kicking to see that he is awake!

-The other great thing about the SnoozeShade original and the SnoozeShade Plus is that they fold up into their old handy little carry bag so they don’t take up too much space for keeping with you.
-I have received lots of compliments about my SnoozeShade and what a great invention it is, I couldn’t agree more.
+The other great thing about the SnoozeShade original and the SnoozeShade Plus is that they fold up into their old handy little carry bag, so they don’t take up too much space to keep with you.
+I have received lots of compliments about my SnoozeShade and what a great invention it is; I couldn’t agree more.
 There is no way that I would ever leave the house without mine at all.
 The second that Beanie Boy turns grumpy when we are out I pop the SnoozeShade Plus on and within minutes he is fast asleep.
-It also came in very handy this weekend when we were out for a picnic for Hubby’s birthday and had unseasonably warm weather, I put the SnoozeShade Plus on his pushchair and opened the viewing panel so that he was protected from the rays.
+It also came in very handy this weekend when we were out for a picnic for Hubby’s birthday and had unseasonably warm weather; I put the SnoozeShade Plus on his pushchair and opened the viewing panel so that he was protected from the rays.

 Leave a comment